Find Affordable College Courses

 90 Yearly Graduations

 University of California - Santa Barbara comes in at #5 on our list of the most popular colleges offering master's degrees in conservation.
 Roughly 26,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 90 people received their master's degree in conservation from UCSB.
-About 60% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 90 people received their master's degree in conservation from UCSB.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Those who complete their master's degree in conservation at University of California - Santa Barbara make a median salary of 55,058.

 79 Yearly Graduations

 Columbia University in the City of New York comes in at #6 on our list of the most popular colleges offering master's degrees in conservation.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 79 people received their master's degree in conservation from Columbia.
-Around 23% of these students were from an underrepresented racial-ethnic group, and 76% were women.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 79 people received their master's degree in conservation from Columbia.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 73% were women.
+Columbia University in the City of New York conservation graduates who receive their master's degree go on to jobs earning a median salary of $55,058.

 #7